top of page

 • The Definitive Choice app, a patented smartphone-based tool that simulates real-world financial decisions using personalized inputs.

 • The textbook Making Choices, Making Money, which blends behavioral science, economic reasoning, and neuroscience.
+It also integrates GenAI and prompt engineering to help students learn to partner with these modern tools to extend their reasoning ability.

 • Plug-and-play materials for teachers, including test banks, presentations, and student worksheets.